Cc618/Luigi/doc/textures.rst

 Utils
 =====

-When using complex or just long animations, we have many boilerplate code since we have to provide a list of Box objects for an animation, the code can be easier to read with Box.tape.
+When using complex or just long animations, we have much boilerplate code since we have to provide a list of Box objects for an animation, the code can be easier to read with Box.tape.
 This static method creates a list of Box objects with the same dimensions.